Simple little homes use up craft paint on small leftover wood pieces.

-I do think that this quick, easy project opens up a world of possibilities for wood blocks.
+A quick, easy project, these miniature homes open up a world of possibilities for wood blocks.
 And I am all for using up some of the materials I already have in my craft room including cheap paints and various papers.
 If you don't have wood blocks, you can always empty a milk or juice carton, glue paper over the milk carton and collage and paint over that.